google-research/weatherbench2/docs/contributing.md

 ### Development Setup

-After cloning the project, we recommend creating a local Python3.9 environment for development (try [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
+After cloning the project, we recommend creating a local Python3.11 environment for development (try [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).

-> Note: We'll soon support Python 3.10 & 3.11 ([#3](https://github.com/google-research/weatherbench2/issues/3)).
-> At that point, we will recommend creating a Python3.10 environment.

 To locally install the project for development, please run:
 ```shell